lejpiodan-ux/Sql_Code_Examples/Subquerry/04_Product_Sales_Analysis_Using_Nested_Aggregations/Readme.md

 # English

 ## Title
-Product order value analysis in the Northwind databa
+Product order value analysis in the Northwind database

 ## Description:
 Return product list with: